ibm-cloud-docs/apiconnect/ri-mng-users.md

 Use the {{site.data.keyword.apiconnect_short}} administration console to create a provider organization and map it to the new IAM access group.

-1. Open the {{site.data.keyword.apiconnect_short}} Reserved service's administration console.
+1. Open the {{site.data.keyword.apiconnect_short}} Reserved instance's administration console.

    a.
 [Log in](https://cloud.ibm.com/login/){: external} to {{site.data.keyword.cloud_notm}}.